Duck1405/better-status-page/README.md

 A modern looking webpage to show your amazing status page.
 Built using the Hetrix tools API.
 This project changes the good old Hetrix monitoring data into a user-friendly status dash.

+Do note AI was used to enhance the code to make it shorter and have a lil better features.
+AI was also used for some brainstorming and debugging some errors and features.

 ## Demo
 Coming soon